rasachdev/data146/project1.md

 The ```.loc``` gets information from its label, while ```.iloc``` gets information from its integer position.
 Example: ```data_asia.loc[11]``` and ```data_asia.iloc[[1,2,3,4,5,6,7],[1,2,3]]```

 ## 8.
 An API stands for Application Programming Interface.
-It is used to send and get data by code.
+It is used to send and get data by code by requests.
 Here is an example:
 ```
 import requests